edinburgh-napier/SET09102/tutorials/tools/sonarqube/index.md

   }
 }
 ```
-{: .float-left}
+{: .side-by-side}

+The code blocks above show two methods, A and B, with their cyclomatic and cognitive complexity
+scores.
 While the cyclomatic complexity scores are the same, cognitive complexity is intuitively the
 better measure in this simple case.

 ## 7. Stop SonarQube